Facilities and Reservations

 Exterior doors will unlock 30 minutes before the event and lock 30 minutes following the event, unless otherwise requested.
 Meeting space on the first and second floors will be available if the building is unlocked.

-Please notify the Center as soon as you are aware that your event is cancelled so that space may be available for other events.
+Please notify the School as soon as you are aware that your event is cancelled so that space may be available for other events.

 Exhibitors, Sale of Materials, Fundraising

-Exhibitors who are a part of an educational program are subject to approval by the University administrative unit sponsoring or hosting the program and by Baker Center management.
-The Center retains the right to enforce guidelines regarding factors such as exhibit size, set-up and function.
-Arrangements should be made with the Center prior to set-up.
-Materials (such as audiotapes, proceedings, or books) that are related to the program being conducted may be sold at the Baker Center.
+Exhibitors who are a part of an educational program are subject to approval by the University administrative unit sponsoring or hosting the program and by Baker School management.
+The School retains the right to enforce guidelines regarding factors such as exhibit size, set-up and function.
+Arrangements should be made with the School prior to set-up.
+Materials (such as audiotapes, proceedings, or books) that are related to the program being conducted may be sold at the Baker School.
 The sale of materials and items not related to the program or organization is not permitted.
-Activities may not be conducted at the Center for personal financial gain.
+Activities may not be conducted at the School for personal financial gain.

 Liability and Damage

-The Center cannot assume responsibility for personal property and equipment.
+The School cannot assume responsibility for personal property and equipment.
 Liability for damages to the premises will be charged accordingly.

 Smoking is prohibited in all areas within the building.